ComSource/zurb-responsive-email-templates-sass/README.md

 If you need more information about compass installation, please refer to its [documentation](http://compass-style.org/install/).

-### Python - Premailer
+### Python - Premailer (option)

+A python CSS inliner is provided for your templates: we choose to integrate [premailer](https://github.com/peterbe/premailer).

-We choose to use a python tool as css-inliner for our templates.
-First, you need to install python, and create a virtualenv for this tool (please check the [virtualenvwrapper documentation](http://virtualenvwrapper.readthedocs.org/en/latest/)).
+Prior to activate it, you need first to install python, and create a virtualenv for this tool (please check the [virtualenvwrapper documentation](http://virtualenvwrapper.readthedocs.org/en/latest/)).
 Then, install all python dependancies with:

 	$ pip install -r requirements.txt

+Once installed, activate the inliner by setting `use_css_inliner = true` in your `config.rb`.

 ## Usage